goranefbl/Swifty-Image-Widget/README.txt

 * Add caption that will show below image (optional)
 * Add link (optional)
 * Enable/disable rel nofollow
+* Drag and Drop to rearrange images
 * Arrange images/banners next to each other or below each other
 * Not being blocked by AdBlocker
 * Just one css file (0.5kb) called for front styling, no scripts.
 * Super Light and Super Fast
+* Responsive
 * Secure and written with best practices